-There are two kinds of window blinds that are different directions, simply vertical and horizontal.
+There are two main kinds of window blinds that go in different directions; vertical and horizontal.
 And Hunter Douglas has different styles for these two directions:

 Hunter Douglas Skyline® Gliding Window Panels are a patented twist on panel track blinds.
 A sleek, contemporary panel design lends modern drama to any décor, whether covering large windows or when used as a unique sliding room divider.

 Hunter Douglas Cadence® Soft Vertical Blinds feature patented curved vanes, mimicking soft drapery folds that move smoothly and quietly along their track; ideal for elegant styling and translucency.